 FELLOWSHIP IN CLINICAL AND TRANSLATIONAL RESEARCH ETHICS CERTIFICATE PROGRAM

-The Fellowship in Clinical and Translational Research Ethics program was created as part of the Clinical Research Ethics Core of the South Carolina Clinical and Translational Research Institute.
-The program is designed to provide health professionals who are interested in clinical research ethics with sufficient background in that discipline to warrant special recognition in the form of a Certificate in Clinical Research Ethics.
+The Fellowship in Clinical and Translational Research Ethics (CTRE) program was created as part of the CTRE Core of the South Carolina Clinical and Translational Research Institute (SCTR).
+The program is designed to provide health professionals who are interested in clinical research ethics with sufficient background in that discipline to warrant special recognition in the form of a Certificate in Clinical and Translational Research Ethics.
+Please click here for a short informational video.

-The fellowship can be completed in one year or two.
-Those who elect to take the two-year track must complete ETH750/MCR750 and ETH789/MCR789 the first year and ETH738 the second year.
-If the selective ETH705 is selected, it must be taken in the spring of the second year.
+The Fellowship can be completed in one year or two.
+Those who elect to take the two-year track must complete ETH750 and ETH 789 the first year and ETH 738 and ETH 705 the second year.
 (See Table)

 |Semester||1 Year Track||2 Year Track|